Sponsored by Fukushima City Tourism and Convention Association.

 Next, fill a small dipping bowl with a little shoyu (soy sauce) and hot oil to taste.
 Then simply dip your gyoza in the shoyu/oil in between bites and enjoy!
 I was pretty hungry and managed to eat 14 gyoza, but it’s definitely better to share with other people and be able to try some of the restaurants other specialties like ramen.

-One weekend was time enough for only a sample of the many foods of Fukushima, but what I tasted had me hooked.
+One weekend was time enough to sample the many foods of Fukushima, but what I tasted had me hooked.
 I even stopped by a fruit stand on my way back to Tokyo for some freshly picked apples and Japanese pears.
 I can’t wait to return to Fukushima to see what other delicious meals the city has to offer.

 You can find all the useful information in English on this site.